benj-chen/benj-chen/README.md

 ### Benjamin Chen

-Languages:
+Languages: Python, C++, (C, Java)

-Python

-C++11/C++14/C++17

-Java (to a lesser degree, but I could catch up)

 ## Repositories to note

-[exercises](https://github.com/benj-chen/exercises) contains the bulk of my CS projects and challenges, like USACO solutions, Advent of Code, and Codeforces, along with less active problem sources like cses.fi.
-Live USACO solutions are put in their separate directory within their level.
+[exercises](https://github.com/benj-chen/exercises) contains the bulk of my competitive programming solutions to USACO, Advent of Code, and Codeforces, mostly from high school.

-password-gen creates a password out of random syllables.
-You can specify the length too.
+[password_gen](https://github.com/benj-chen/password_gen) creates a password out of random syllables so as to make it pronounceable.
+I had this idea of pronounceable pseudorandom password generation many years before it was included in modern password services.
 An example: for input 10, it may output one or two passwords: two if the syllables put together goes over the length, in which it will also display a password under, or one password with the exact length:
 (input 10)
 length 11:
 tofffacklod